Updated on: 8/19/2021

-In an ideal world, the victim of a motor vehicle accident or other type of accident will have health insurance coverage in addition to various types of coverage as part of their auto insurance policy, which should also include Personal Injury Protection (PIP) coverage.
+In an ideal world, a person who is involved in a car accident or other type of accident will have health insurance coverage in addition to various types of coverage as part of their auto insurance policy, such as Personal Injury Protection (PIP) coverage.
 These types of coverage can help ensure that an accident victim does not suffer significant out-of-pocket medical costs while they receive treatment for their injuries from the accident.

-But accident victims are often surprised to learn that should they receive an insurance settlement for an accident, they usually must pay back the money that the insurance company provided to cover the medical expenses in the first place.
+But accident victims are often surprised to learn that should they receive an insurance settlement for an accident, they usually must pay back some or all of the money that insurance companies provided to cover the medical expenses in the first place.

 Subrogation Clauses In Insurance Contracts

-In some cases, insurance will cover the costs of medical treatment and other expenses and that’s all there is to it.
-But if a claimant receives a third-party settlement or verdict award through the representation of an attorney, the company who paid for the victim’s expenses in the first place is expected to be reimbursed for those costs.
+In some cases, health insurance will cover the costs of medical treatment and other expenses and that’s all there is to it.
+But if a claimant receives a third-party settlement or verdict award through the representation of an attorney, the company who paid for the victim’s expenses in the first place is expected to be reimbursed for those costs to some extent.